Nitisinone (By mouth)

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blurred vision or changes in vision, difficulty seeing at night, increased sensitivity of the eyes to sunlight, redness, swelling, or burning of the eyes
+- Blurred vision or changes in vision, difficulty seeing at night, increased sensitivity of the eyes to sunlight, pain, redness, swelling, or burning of the eyes

 - Fever, chills, cough, sore throat, body aches

 - Problems in intelligence, short-term memory, learning ability, and attention

 - Raised or thickened skin areas on the palms of your hands or soles of your feet